GaranWu/WheatCLIP/README.md

-# WheatCLIP
+# WheatGOAT

-**WheatCLIP** is a wheat ear counting framework that uses large models and contrastive learning for feature enhancement.
+**WheatGOAT** is a wheat ear counting framework that uses large models and contrastive learning for feature enhancement.

 paper: WheatGOAT: Generalizable Object-Aware Tracker via Discriminative Region Semantic Learning for Wheat Ear Counting
 ## The Overview of WheatCLIP